psiblvdegod/second_semester/Routers/README.md

 ### features :
 - reads topology specified in the file
 - builds network model using this topology
-- builds optimal configuration of this network (MST)
+- builds optimal configuration of this network (builds MST)
 - creates new file named YOUR_FILE.optimal in the same directory
-- writes optimal configuration to new file
+- writes optimal configuration to the new file

-### syntax of topology describing
+### syntax of topology description
-every connection must be described with three integers the only one line, example: `1 2 3\n` nodes 1 and 2 connected with bandwidth 3. every line must ends with `\n`.
+every connection must be described with three integers on the only one line,

+example: `1 2 3\n` means nodes 1 and 2 connected with bandwidth 3.

+every line must ends with `\n`.